-Please inform your course tutor, the DDC and a member of the Disability Service of your needs as soon as possible.
+Please inform the DDCs and a member of the Disability Service of your needs as soon as possible.
 The Disability & Wellbeing Service will then formally communicate your needs to your Department/ School.

-Only students who have submitted all their referral paperwork and supporting evidence to the Disability & Wellbeing Service can be guaranteed that they will be considered for exam adjustments for the first exam diet in early December.
-Students are encouraged to submit evidence relating to a disability as soon as possible, end of October at the latest.
+Only students who have submitted all their referral paperwork and supporting evidence to the Disability & Wellbeing Service will be guaranteed to be considered for exam adjustments for the first exam diet in early December.
+Students should submit evidence relating to a disability as soon as possible.

-Email: disability-wellbeing@strath.ac.uk

-Telephone: 0141 548 3402
+Email: disability-wellbeing@strath.ac.uk Telephone: 0141 548 3402

-Location: Disability & Wellbeing Service
+Location: Disability & Wellbeing Service,